API Reference

 The first term represents direct photon recoil normal to the surface.
 The second term accounts for photons intercepted by other facets (self-heating contribution).

-• stpm.face_forces : Thermal force vector on each facet [N]
+• state.face_forces : Thermal force vector on each facet [N]

-• stpm.force : Total thermal force in body-fixed frame [N]
+• state.force : Total thermal force in body-fixed frame [N]

-• stpm.torque : Total thermal torque in body-fixed frame [N⋅m]
+• state.torque : Total thermal torque in body-fixed frame [N⋅m]

 Physical Significance